Shigoto-dev19/sha256-o1js/REPORT.md

     - `generateRandom{Number, String, Input}` functions are moved from **binary-utils.ts** to **test-utils.ts**
     - `nodeHash` and `o1jsHash` functions are moved from **sha256.test.ts** to **test-utils.ts** file.
 - Add **command.ts** file that logs the digest & execution time for `{ o1js, node, noble}Hash` functions.
-    - `npm run build && node build/src/command.js {INPUT}` to run the file and hash an input in the cli directly.
+    - `npm run build && node build/src/command.js <INPUT>` to run the file and hash an input in the cli directly.
     - Add `nodeHash` function imported from [noble-hashes package](https://www.npmjs.com/package/@noble/hashes) to compare o1js hash function compared to its renown efficiency.
         - Note: For now it seems that o1js hash function is 100 slower than node or noble's!
         - TODO: This will be a future optimization work in the month of January for the Mina navigator program.
 - Start polishing binary-utils and bitwise tests

-### DAY9: 19th & 26th December
+### DAY9: 19th & 25th December
 - Refactor bitwise tests
     - Utilize testing function that test o1js compatible functions against native TS/JS verified functions.
         - Improves readability.